You need to log in or sign up before continuing.

 • “What should my realistic expectations be?”

-3. Ask About All Your Dermatology Treatment Options
+3. Ask About Your Eczema Treatment Options

-Be sure to talk with your doctor about ongoing medical advances for the treatment of eczema.
+Talk with your doctor about ongoing medical advances and new eczema treatments.
 Ask about new medications and what their benefits and drawbacks might be.
-In recent years, there has been significant progress in treating eczema with systemic drugs that work by moderating disorders in the immune system believed to be a cause of eczema.
+In recent years, there’s been progress in treating eczema with systemic drugs.
+These work by moderating issues with the immune system, which plays a central role in eczema.
+However, topical medications are often a first-line treatment for many people living with eczema.

 Start the Conversation